Specification v1.0 (Archived Copy)

 200 OK

-A server MUST respond to a successful request to fetch an individual resource or resource collection with a 200 OK response.
+A server MUST respond to a successful request to fetch an individual

-A server MUST respond to a successful request to fetch a resource collection with an array of resource objects or an empty array ([]) as the response document’s primary data.
+collection with an array of resource objects or an empty array ([]) as

 For example, a GET request to a collection of articles could return: